MicrosoftDocs/Contribute/Contribute/content/index.md

 ms.custom: external-contributor-guide
 ---

-# Microsoft Learn documentation contributor guide overview
+# Microsoft Learn contributor guide overview

-Welcome to the Microsoft Learn documentation contributor guide!
+Welcome to the Microsoft Learn contributor guide!

 Sharing your expertise with others on Microsoft Learn helps everyone achieve more.
 Use the information in this guide to publish a new article to Microsoft Learn or make updates to an existing published article.